oplS17projects/Timberman/LEANGSEU_KIM.md

 # Key Code Excerpts

-## 1. Using onnecting online database
+## 1. Using online database

 The following code is use to connect to postgres on [heroku](https://www.heroku.com/).
-It only support [postgreSQL](https://www.postgresql.org/) database for free tier.
+It only support [postgreSQL](https://www.postgresql.org/) for free tier.

 ```racket
 (define data